python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/20250627_minutes_draft.md

   	- Scientific Committe should be set up before the meeting - should it be the Steering Committee?

-**Training (Teresia):**
+**7. Training (Teresia):**
 At the last workshop a preliminary list of required training was put together.
 How do we proceed with this?
-	• Control System: Teresia to arrange it for the next community zoom meeting.
+	- Control System: Teresia to arrange it for the next community zoom meeting.
-	• pyAT: online training? - Simone to prepare it for the afternoon last day of the workshop in a hybrid format, for our people and interested external people.
+ 	- pyAT: online training? - Simone to prepare it for the afternoon last day of the workshop in a hybrid format, for our people and interested external people.

-**Date for next community zoom meeting (Teresia):**
+**8. Date for next community zoom meeting (Teresia):**
 Suggested date: Thursday 4 September 2025
 	• No objections

-**Next meeting time:**
+**9. Next meeting time:**
 Next meeting is planned to 18 July 2025 11.00-12.00 CEST.
 	• No objections